-Vendors to the Milwaukee County Division on Aging that continued to operate during the COVID-19 pandemic were positively perceived, including caterers, meal site managers, and ERAS.
-However, Ionliness and isolation, a demonstrated concern for older adults, has accellerated during the COVID-19 pandemic.
-Communication about the breadth and availability of services to connect older adults in need of support is a priority.
+Vendors to the County which continued to operate during the COVID pandemic were positively perceived, including caterers, meal site managers and ERAS.
+However, Ionliness and isolation are a demonstrated ned in older adults, which has accellerated during the COVID pandemic.
+Communication about the breadth and availability of services to connect folk in need of support is a priority.

-Some respondents suggested that communication should be increased, saying:
+However, some people suggested that communication should be increased, saying: